Frequently Asked Questions / More Information

 Level III: Abstraction and input of clinical data to the patient registry; collection of PRO data for the registry; ongoing analysis of registry data to identify “best practices” and opportunities for improvement; collaboration on statewide and local quality initiatives to improve care.
 This set of activities is the essence of CQI model.

 The training involves educating providers on back pain pathway-based care This pathway takes established components of excellent clinical practices and retools them so each first-contact provider knows precisely when to provide such care components in the continuum of care to achieve the right patient -right treatment – right dose goal.
-This pathway has been vetted and tested as effective, resulting in better patient care.
+The level 1 spine care pathway, supplied by Spine Care Partners for 2021, has been vetted and tested as effective, resulting in better patient care.